tillschwoerer/R-data-science-book/docs/lubridate.md

 #assert("expected summer-start" , expected_summer_start == min(df_summer_attempt_1$MESS_DATUM))
 #assert("expected summer-end" , expected_summer_end == max(df_summer_attempt_1$MESS_DATUM))
 ```
 While our first approach gets the correct number of records (13,487), the initial value of the interval appear to not be correct since the expected initial value would be `2019-06-21 18:00`.
-This expected initial value however is refers to the MESZ time zone's time, which is basically obtained by adding two hours to UTC time, i.e MESZ leads UTC be two hours.
+This expected initial value however is refers to the CET (or more specifically CEST) time zone's time, which is basically obtained by adding two hours to UTC time, i.e CEST leads UTC be two hours.

 In order to print the start and end time points correctly we use the `stamp()` function of lubridate.
 The `stamp()` function creates more human-readable time formats and internally also reads the system's time locale by calling `Sys.getlocale("LC_TIME")`.